ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/Installing_Python_and_Python_Packages.rst

 Installing Required Python Packages
 -----------------------------------

-The following packages must be installed: *xarray*, *netcdf4*, *pyresample*, *basemap*.
+Using the termnal, the following packages must be installed: *xarray*, *netcdf4*, *pyresample*, *basemap*.
 After installing Anaconda, you can install these packages with the following command:

 .. code-block:: bash